OneKey-Network/addressability-framework/README.md

-# 2. Organisations of PAF’s GitHub repository:
+# 2. Organisations of OneKey’s GitHub repository:

 This repo is for documenting technical specifications.
 It contains:

 -   The MVP technical specification folder: [MVP Specs](/mvp-spec)

--   An integration guide for all actors: [PAF-Integration-Guide.md](/Integration-guides/PAF-Integration-Guide.md)
+-   An integration guide for all actors: [OneKey-Integration-Guide.md](/Integration-guides/OneKey-Integration-Guide.md)

--   The actual open-source code for MVP implementation is hosted in another GitHub repo that is here: [PAF-implementation](https://github.com/OneKey-Network/paf-mvp-implementation)
+-   The actual open-source code for MVP implementation is hosted in another GitHub repo that is here: [OneKey-implementation](https://github.com/OneKey-Network/OneKey-implementation)

 -   A demo website with the MVP implementation is currently available for all to see here: [https://www.pafdemopublisher.com/](https://www.pafdemopublisher.com/)